-Students who are certified phlebotomists, or have recent documented experience as a phlebotomist may request credit for PLAB1223 and PLAB 1160 or PLAB 1161.
+Students who are certified phlebotomists, or have recent documented experience as a phlebotomist may request credit for PLAB1223 and PLAB 1160 or 1260.
 Upon completion of adequate phlebotomy skills, such credit may be awarded.
 Each request will be considered individually and must be approved by the MLT Program Director.

-Documentation required by the State of Texas to provide proof of Immunization; proof of immunity, results of a TB test, and the completed medical statement, must be submitted prior to start of class.
+Documentation required by the State of Texas to provide proof of Immunization of proof of immunity, results of a TB test, and the completed medical statement, must be submitted prior to start of class.

-Proof of current American Heart Association(AHA) BLS CPR training must be provided before attending clinicals.
+Proof of current CPR training must be provided before attending clinicals.